 The Pale Metarranthis is one of the lighter moths of its genus, perhaps hiding as a light spot on the trunks of its favorite host plants.

 A dark and light brown moth, the Pale Metarranthis is covered in speckles that may allow it to more easily blend into the woody environment it calls home.
+It looks almost as delicate as tissue paper.
 The wings each have a rounded point at the bottom.
 When all wings are spread open and flat, it is easy to see the thick creamy-colored border that runs along the bottom of each of them.
 A thin dark line may appear where the brown interior begins.
 A brown streak or smudge curves around the 'shoulder' area on the forewings.
 All four wings have a single, small dark dot in the center of each wing.
 Caterpillars eat apple, persimmon, cherry, and sassafras trees.
 Look for adults from late spring into summer.

 Scientific Name: Metarranthis indeclinata